marcov/non-tech-notes/docs/English/dictionary.md

 **Predate**: (pre-date!) exist or occur at a date earlier than (something).

 **Prescient**: showing knowledge of events before they happen. ita: _premonitore_, _lungimirante_.

+**Prescriptive**: Imposing a rule or method.
+Saying exactly what must be done.
+"_I don't want to be prescriptive_"

 **Punt**: (fig.) decide not to do or include something